swiftlang/swift-foundation/Proposals/0007-swift-subprocess.md

     /// The process identifier of the new process group
     /// is the same as the process identifier. public var createProcessGroup: Bool = false
+    /// An ordered list of steps in order to tear down the child
+    /// process in case the parent task is cancelled before
+    /// the child proces terminates.
+    /// Always ends in forcefully terminate at the end. public var teardownSequence: [TeardownStep] = []
     /// A closure to configure platform-specific
     /// spawning constructs.
 This closure enables direct
     /// configuration or override of underlying platform-specific